davidcollini/YouTube-Frontend-Comparison/README.md

 # YouTube-Frontend-Comparison
 A comparison of Open Source YouTube Frontends

-I've found that while many open source frontends for watching YouTube privately exist, there's no central source that allows users to compare these projects, and otherwise requires a user to test which project suits them best by testing each project one at a time.
-This project aims to streamline the process of picking a private way to watch YouTube.
+I've found that while many open source projects exist for watching YouTube privately, there was no central way that would allow a user to compare these projects, and otherwise required a user to find out which project suited them best by testing each individually.
+So this repository aims to streamline the process of picking a frontend to watch YouTube.